Choose another writer in this calendar:

 May died on March 30, 1912, in Radebeul.
 He had suffered from a severe case of pneumonia in 1911, and against his doctor's orders he had made a trip to Vienna, where he had spoken before the academy for literature and music.
 May's autobiography, Mein Leben und Streben, was reissued in an abridged version posthumously, entitled Ich (1917).
 In the original work May had presented a long series of accusations against Mr. Rudolf Lebius, and due an injunction the book was taken out from the shops.

-In his diary, Spandau: The Secret Diaries (1976) Albert Speer mentions, that Hitler would lean on Karl May as proof that "it was not necessary to know the desert in order to direct troops in the African theater of war... it wasn't necessary to travel in order to know the world."
+In his Spandauer Tagebücher (1975) Albert Speer mentions, that Hitler would lean on Karl May as proof that "it was not necessary to know the desert in order to direct troops in the African theater of war . . . it wasn't necessary to travel in order to know the world."
 According to Speer, "Hitler was wont to say that he had always been deeply impressed by the tactical finesse and circumspection that Karl May conferred upon his character Winnetou."
-Such man was the very model of a company commander.
+(Spandau: The Secret Diaries by Albert Speer, translated by Richard and Clara Winston, with a new foreword by Sam Sloan, 2010, p.
+348) Such man was the very model of a company commander.
 Hitler added that during his reading hours at night, May's stories gave him courage like works of philosophy or the Bible for others.
-He had attended May's fatal lecture in Vienna in 1912.
+"But instead of such reading, those idiotic teachers hammered the works of Goethe and Schiller into their unfortunate pupils.
+(Ibid., p.
+348) Hitler had allegedly attended May's fatal lecture in Vienna in 1912.

 In the middle of World War II May's Winnetou was printed in 300,000 copies to be delivered for German soldiers.
-For Martin Bormann Hitler told: "I used to read him by candle-light, or by moonlight with the help if a huge magnifying glass." (from Hitler's Table Talks, 1953).
-This admiration condemned May for some time to the fate of Richard Wagner, whose music wasn't publicly performed in Israel for years because Hitler had praised it.
+For Martin Bormann Hitler told: "I used to read him by candle-light, or by moonlight with the help if a huge magnifying glass."
+(Hitler's Table Talk, 1941-1944: His Private Conversations, translated by Norman Cameron, R.H.
+Stevens, preface by Hugh Trevor-Roper, 2008, p.
+240) This admiration condemned May for some time to the fate of Richard Wagner, whose music wasn't publicly performed in Israel for years because Hitler had praised it.
+The ban on May's works in the GDR was not lifted until the 1980s.
+In 2003 the neurologist and psychoatrist Edgar Bayer argued that May suffered from a narcissistic personality disorder.

 The first "Winnetou the Warrior" film, The Treasure of Silver Lake / Der Schatz im Silbersee (1962), was directed by Dr Harald Reinl.
+The film was in its time the most expensive West German production.
+All subsequent May adaptations were shot in Eastmancolor and CinemaScope.
 Lex Barker, who had been cast as Tarzan in five films between 1949 and 1953, played Shatterhand, and continued in the role in Apache Gold / Winnetou - I. Teil (1963), The Last of the Renegades / Winnetou - II (1964), and Old Shatterhand / Shatterhand (1964).
-In 1964 Steward Granger joined the team, taking the role of Old Surehand in Flaming Frontier / Old Surehand I. Teil.
+"Barker's physiognomy (his blondness, blue eyes, and athletic body) still conformed to the kind of Teutonic racial stereotype that had informed the character's description in May's novels."
+(International Adventures: German Popular Cinema and European Co-Productions in the 1960s by Tim Bergfelder, 2005, p.
+183) In 1964 Steward Granger joined the team, taking the role of Old Surehand in Flaming Frontier / Old Surehand I. Teil.

 Other famous names connected with the Winnetou adventures have been Klaus Kinski, Charles Aznavour, and Terence Hill under his real name Mario Girotti.
 The American-frontier sagas inspired also East German and Italian producers to invest in Westerns, which led to such Spaghetti or Sauerkraut Westerns as Fistful of Dollars (1964), For a Few Dollars More (1965), directed by Sergio Leone and starring Clint Eastwood, and The Sons of Great Bear (1966), directed by Josef Mach.
 Michael Bully Herbig's 2001 comedy Der Schuch des Manitu drew from May's Indian fantasies and Harald Reinl's Winnetou film adaptations.

 Literature: Karl May und seine Schriften by M. Dittrich (1904); Karl May und das Geheimnis seines erfolges by V. Böhm (1955), Sitara und der Weg dorthin by A. Schmidt (1963); Zu Tode gehetzt by M. Jacta (1972); Das Phänomenon Karl May by H. Stolte (1972); Karl May: Leben und Werk by Th.
-Ostwald (1974); Karl May, ed. by G. Klussmeier and H. Plaul (1978); Karl May Handbuch by G. Ueding (1987); Karl May by M. Lowsky (1987); Karl Mays "Winnetou" by D. Sudhoff and H. Vollmer (1989); Ideology, Mimesis, Fantasy: Charles Sealsfield, Friedrich Gerstacker, Karl May and other German Novelists of America by Jeffrey L. Sammons (1998); Spaghetti Westerns: Cowboys and Europeans from Karl May to Sergio Leone by Christopher Frayling (1998); Karl May, oder, Die Macht der Phantasie: eine Biographie by Helmut Schmiedt (2011); Karl May: der Winnetou-Autor und der christliche Glaube by Rainer Buck (2012) - See also other writers depicting the Wild West: James Fenimore Cooper, Owen Wister, Louis L'Amour.
+Ostwald (1974); Karl May, ed. by G. Klussmeier and H. Plaul (1978); Karl May Handbuch by G. Ueding (1987); Karl May by M. Lowsky (1987); Karl Mays "Winnetou" by D. Sudhoff and H. Vollmer (1989); Karl May: Grundriss eines gebrochenen Lebens by Hans Wollschläger (1992); Ideology, Mimesis, Fantasy: Charles Sealsfield, Friedrich Gerstacker, Karl May and other German Novelists of America by Jeffrey L. Sammons (1998); Spaghetti Westerns: Cowboys and Europeans from Karl May to Sergio Leone by Christopher Frayling (1998); Other Words: American Indian Literature, Law, and Culture by Jace Weaver (2001); Karl May, oder, Die Macht der Phantasie: eine Biographie by Helmut Schmiedt (2011); Karl May: der Winnetou-Autor und der christliche Glaube by Rainer Buck (2012); Seelenbrüder: eine Studie zu Karl May und Hermann Hesse by Hartmut Wörner (2015); Die Karl May Filme by Reinhard Weber; Vorwort Rudolf Worschech (2018); Spaghetti Westerns: Cowboys and Europeans from Karl May to Sergio Leone by Christopher Frayling (2020); Re-living the American Frontier: Western Fandoms, Reenactment, and Historical Hobbyists in Germany and America Since 1900 by Nancy Reagin (2021) - See also other writers depicting the Wild West: James Fenimore Cooper, Owen Wister, Louis L'Amour.
 Other film adaptations: Der Schatz der Azteken / Atsteekkien aarre, dir. by Robert Siodmark, 1965; Karl May, dir. by Hans Jürgen Syberberg, 1974